-Outo comes Focus for Learning Students will be expected to 7.0 explain some of the challenges associated with promoting the common good 7 7.4 propose an action that would promote the common good, including: an explanation of the need to be addressed an explanation of the proposal an analysis of the perspectives, and consequences, for citizens As students engage with this outcome it is possible that they may identify areas where they feel that actions to promote the common good are needed (e.g., the need to introduce a community recycling program, or the provision of a universal prescription drug program).
-7 7.5 understand and correctly use relevant terminology Terminology used with this outcome includes: common good progressive taxation taxation progressive taxation taxation taxation user pay (benefit theory of taxation) Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Causality - If governments do not promote the common good, what are the consequences for the community ?
-Significance - How does promoting the common good help to create a more just society?
+Outcomes Focus for Learning Students will be expected to 7.0 explain some of the challenges associated with promoting the common good 7.5 understand and correctly use relevant terminology Terminology used with this outcome includes: common good social programs taxation taxation taxation user pay (benefit theory of taxation) Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Causality - If governments do not promote the common good, what are the consequences for the common good help to create a more just society?
 Perspectives - Should people pay taxes to support programs that they do not use?
 Explain.
-Values - When there is a conflict between competing rights, which is more important: individual rights or the common good?
-Why?
+By the completion of this outcome students should understand that undertaking actions that benefit all citizens equally is very challenging.
+Sample Performance Indicator(s) Create a cause and consequence diagram, or similar graphic, that illustrates the significance of promoting the common good.

-Sample Teaching and Assessment Strategies Resources and Notes Consolidation Consolidation Teachers may Organize students into small groups.
+Sample Teaching and Assessment Strategies Resources and Notes

+Consolidation

+Teachers may

+• Organize students into small groups.
 Provide each group with news articles that present different political perspectives on a topic related to the common good (e.g., proposed legislation on doctor-assisted dying).
 Ask the group to summarize the issue, present the differing political perspectives, and suggest a resolution that may be acceptable to all political perspectives.

+Students may

-Students may With a partner, reach a consensus on the following issue: When a conflict exists related to the common good, how much influence should each group have on resolving the issue: citizens judges politicians Share your response with the class.
+With a partner, reach a consensus on the following issue: When a conflict exists related to the common good, how much influence should each group have on resolving the issue: citizens

+- judges

+politicians Share your response with the class.
 As a class, reach a consensus on the amount of influence each group should have, justifying your position.

+Extension

+Students may

+Research a case study that examines a conflict between individual rights and the common good.
+Summarize the issue and the outcome as a research poster.
+Present your work as part of a class poster session.
+After viewing the research of other presenters from the session, complete a journal entry, responding to one of the following prompts: More must be done to protect individual rights because There is a reasonable limit to individual rights because When individual rights and the common good conflict